Skip to content

 Info

-Assuming roles and generating credentials on the private worker is perfectly safe.
+Assuming roles and generating credentials on private worker is perfectly safe.
 Those credentials are never leaked to us in any shape or form.
-Hence, the rest of this section discusses the trust relationship established between the Spacelift account and your AWS account for the purpose of dynamically generating short-lived credentials.
-So, how safe is that?

 The most tangible safety feature of the AWS integration is the breadcrumb trail it leaves in CloudTrail.
 Every resource change can be mapped to an individual Terraform run or task whose ID automatically becomes the username as the sts:AssumeRole API call with that ID as RoleSessionName.
 In conjunction with AWS tools like Config, it can be a very powerful compliance tool.